Traben-0/Entity_Texture_Features/README.md

 <img src="readMeAssets/randoms.png" alt="img" width="650"/>

-- For custom & random entity textures to work you can use a resource-pack that supports the **Optifine format** for custom / random textures, including all Biome, Height, Name, e.g properties settings.
+- For custom & random entity textures to work you can use a resource-pack that supports the **Optifine format** for custom / random textures, including all Biome, Height, Name, etc properties settings.
   - [***-> Random / Custom entity textures guide <-***](readMeAssets/RANDOM_GUIDE.md)

 ---